markniu/PandaZHU/README.md

-PandaZHU use ESP32 as the MCU of motherboard for 3D printer.
+PandaZHU/M4 use ESP32 as the MCU of motherboard for 3D printer.while PandaM4 is designed for drop in Creality ender printer.

 Powerful:
 1. it has larger memory and more powerful than normal 32bit motherboard.Two 240MHz MCU,4MB memory
-2. support 8 motor drivers and three heaters with one fast expand GPIO chip.
+2. support 8 motor drivers and three heaters (PandaZHU) with one fast expand GPIO chip.
 3. the speed of uploading gcode file is 10 times faster than it as a wifi module.
 4. play music(mp3/wav) when printer boot or printing finished...